magnesj/ResInsight/docs/Completions.md

 - **Start of History** -- Turned on if the perforation should be present for all time steps
 - **Start Date** -- The perforation will be included in the model for al time steps after this date.
 If "Start of History" is turned on, this option is not available and the perforation is included for all time steps.

+TODO: Start date changed to "All Timestep" - update text and image!

 The perforation intervals will be indicated by different colour along the well path.

 ### Export of Perforation Interval Completion Data